The Oldest Saloon in Washington

 Antique gas chandeliers and fixtures light the Main Dining Room.
 The wooden crossbeams on the 10-foot ceilings are accented by a pinstripe stenciling style popular at the turn of the century.
 The chairs in the dining room are copies of antique Victorian bentwood chairs from a New York Central Railroad dining car, replicated by furniture manufacturer Shelby Williams.
 Paintings by Kamil Kubik on the north wall depict festive, patriotic scenes near The White House and near the Supreme Court and Library of Congress.
 Also on the north wall opposite the rear booths hangs a large oil painting entitled "Three Bathers" by American artist Howard Chandler Christy.

-Flanking the other side of the Atrium is Grant's Bar with its ceiling mural by New Jersey artist Carol Loeb and an artistic rendering by Peter Egeli of the famous Matthew Brady photograph of General Grant.
+Just behind the Main Dining Room is Grant's Bar with its ceiling mural by New Jersey artist Carol Loeb and an artistic rendering by Peter Egeli of the famous Matthew Brady photograph of General Grant.
 An oil painting behind the bar of a nude reclining near a lily pond was painted around 1900 by Jean-Paul Gervais.

 In 1994, Clyde's Restaurant Group commissioned Nantucket artist James Harrington—a self-taught, impressionist painter—to capture unofficial Washington.
 The results of his sojourn in the capital may be seen in paintings throughout the restaurant.